photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 ### System Requirements ###

 - Your device should have at least 4 GB of memory.
-Running PhotoPrism on a server with [less than 4 GB of swap space](troubleshooting.md#adding-swap) or setting a memory/swap limit can cause unexpected restarts, especially when the indexer temporarily needs more memory to process large files.
+Running PhotoPrism on a server with [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) or setting a memory/swap limit can cause unexpected restarts, especially when the indexer temporarily needs more memory to process large files.
-- We [recommend](troubleshooting.md#linux-kernel-security) disabling Linux kernel security in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do not have experience with the configuration:
+- We recommend disabling [kernel security](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do not have experience with the configuration:
   ```yaml